Nutaboy/portfolio/content/post/trainee-diary/index.md

 Next you navigate to your Repository and open it.
 {{< figure src="2-visualCode.png" caption="Choose the root folder of your repository" numbered="true" >}}
+{{% callout note %}}
+The root directory is the **first or top-most directory in a hierarchy**.
+It can be likened to the trunk of a tree, as the starting point where all branches originate from.
+{{% /callout %}}

 The you should see a screen like this:
 {{< figure src="3-visualCode.jpg" caption="Dashboard of visualCode" numbered="true" >}}